Olmsted Park

 Olmsted Park is a linear park in Boston and Brookline, Massachusetts, and a part of Boston's Emerald Necklace of connected parks and parkways.
 Originally named Leverett Park, in 1900 it was renamed to honor its designer, Frederick Law Olmsted.

 Olmsted Park can be roughly divided into two parts.
 In the south, bordering Jamaica Pond, it includes athletic fields and three ponds: from the south, a small kettle pond called Ward's Pond, the tiny Willow Pond, and the much larger Leverett Pond.
 The northern section of the park, above Route 9, is a narrow corridor through which the Muddy River flows on its way to the Charles River.
 The northern edge of Olmsted Park connects to the Back Bay Fens and the western edge of the Mission Hill neighborhood.

+History

 Olmsted, who had made a reputation designing New York City's Central Park, suggested in 1880 that the swampy and brackish Muddy River be included in Boston's park plan.
 Beginning in 1890, the river was dredged into a winding stream, a large swamp converted into Leverett's Pond, and Ward's Pond was connected with a small outflowing stream.